 Most executors are entitled to payment for their work, either by the terms of the will or under state law.
-Typically, a will either names a flat fee or states that the executor can claim “reasonable compensation.”
-If a will doesn’t mention compensation, state law usually gives executors the right to reasonable compensation, and it may provide a formula for arriving at a fee.
+How much does an executor get paid?
+Typically, a will either names a flat fee or states that the executor can claim "reasonable compensation."
+If a will doesn't mention compensation, state law usually gives executors the right to reasonable compensation, and it may provide a formula for arriving at the executor's fee.

-Many people feel uncomfortable accepting payment for helping out family members during a tough time.
-And there’s nothing wrong with serving as an executor without pay.
+Many people wonder, "Should I take an executor's fee?"
+They might feel uncomfortable accepting payment for helping out family members during a tough time.
+And there's nothing wrong with serving as an executor without pay.

 Perhaps you were chosen as executor because you bring valuable skills to the job—maybe you are the right person to manage the deceased person's business until it can be sold, or you're the only one who can get along well with fractious relatives.
 Maybe your background in business, financial matters, or the legal world makes you a good candidate.
 If that's the case, it makes perfect sense for you to collect a fee for your work.

-If the estate is so large that it owes federal estate tax, and your personal tax rate is lower than the estate’s, however, taking compensation may be a good tax move.
-If the estate is large enough to owe estate tax (99.5% of estates do NOT owe tax), then you should be consulting a probate attorney anyway.
-Ask about the executor’s fee.
+However, if the estate is so large that it owes federal estate (which is very rare, as more than 99% of estates will not owe the tax), and your personal tax rate is lower than the estate's, taking compensation may be a good tax move.
+If the estate is large enough to owe estate tax, you should be consulting a probate attorney anyway.
+Ask about the executor's fee.

-If you decide to collect a reasonable fee, it’s up to you to determine what’s reasonable under the circumstances.
-The probate court will eventually decide what is reasonable, but is unlikely to argue with your bill unless a beneficiary of the estate objects.
+If the will does not set out a fee and you decide to collect a reasonable fee, it's up to you to determine what's reasonable under the circumstances.
+The probate court is unlikely to argue with your bill unless a beneficiary of the estate objects.

 There are a few different ways to arrive at a reasonable figure: